DualStream799/ROS_OpenCV_Pythonlib/README.md

 >
 > <code>from bot_module import *</code>

-  Be sure that the path was correctly specified
+  Be sure that the path was correctly specified.

+  There are 3 classes inside the *bot_module* file:

+* ***ControlBotModule***: contains commands to properly control and to deal with data obtained by sensors using *rospy*.
+Can be used separately.
+* ***VisionBotModule***:  contains computer vision algorithms and frames' dealers using *opencv-python*.
+Can be used separately.
+* ***SupportBotModule***: contains secondary algorithms or calculations used in specific methods on the previous two classes.
+Direct importation is not required.